 The main organisation for Buddhist Prison Visiting/Chaplaincy is Angulimala.
 Much of the information on this page is taken from their site.
 Please follow the links for further information.

 From Angulimala site:

-To encourage the development of Morality, Meditation and Wisdom.
+Encouraging the development of Morality, Meditation and Wisdom.

-To be a kalyana mitta or ‘good friend’ to the registered Buddhists.
+Being a kalyana mitta or ‘good friend’ to the registered Buddhists.

-To make a Buddhist contribution to the life of the prison.
+Making a Buddhist contribution to the life of the prison.

 Read this by Dick Allen, who worked as a prison chaplain for 20 years.

 Karuna Thompson, Buddhist Chaplain at Oregon State Penitentiary, walks the cells block at the maximum security prison.

 Some points from Angulimala’s ‘Note for Prospective Buddhist Prison Chaplains‘.